Tsekicha/tasks-api/README.md

  When you open the project folder, start the server with  *php -S localhost:8080*

 ## API -
-./object folder contains the methodс for task and tags. <br>
+./object folder contains the methods for task and tags. <br>
 ./tasks and ./tags folder contains the logic for the CRUD operations.

 ## Examples -